alexmoschos/BitcoinP2P/README.md

 # BitcoinP2P

-This project started as an assignment from the IOHK "Haskell and Cryptocyrrencies"
+This project started as an assignment from the IOHK "Haskell and Cryptocurrencies"

 summer course held in Athens July-September 2017.